objectrocket/terraform-worker/docs/source/commands.rst

 ++++++++++++++++++++++++++++++++++++

 .. index::
-   triple: terraform command; options; --no-show-output
+   triple: terraform commands; options; --no-show-output
 .. index::
-   triple: terraform command; options; --show-output
+   triple: terraform commands; options; --show-output

 The **--show-output** flag will cause verbose output from the underlying terraform operations to be written to standard out of the **terraform-worker** process.